top of page

 Day 1: Introduction to design and how to draw your creations

-Focus will be on understanding basic design principles and how they apply to
+Focus will be on understanding basic design principles and elements and how they apply to jewelry design.

 Emphasis on drawing to understand mechanics and constructions to avoid mistakes.